 - 2 tsps minced garlic (I use Gourmet Gardens Garlic )*

 - 28 oz canned crushed tomatoes

 - 1 tbsp fresh oregano, chopped (I use Gourmet Gardens Oregano)*

 - 1 tbsp fresh basil, chopped (I used Gourmet Gardens Basil)

 - Over medium heat, heat oil in a large pot until hot.
 Add onion and sauté for 3 to 5 minutes until the onions begin to appear translucent.
 Add the garlic and stir for about 30 seconds, then add the tomatoes; stir to mingle the flavors.

 - Add in the herbs and bay leaves.
 Sprinkle in sugar, salt and pepper.
 Lower the heat and continue to simmer for 30 minutes, uncovered.
 Stir occasionally.

-- *Note: If you are vegan or dairy free, omit Gourmet Gardens and opt for the same amount of fresh chopped herbs.
+- If you are vegan or dairy free, omit Gourmet Gardens and opt for the same amounts of minced fresh garlic and freshly chopped herbs.